mwaqar1/AKS-ArgoCD-ArgoRollouts-POC/README.md

   - Demonstrates canary releases, where a small percentage of traffic is initially directed to the new version to verify its stability before gradually increasing the traffic.
   - Implements blue/green deployments, where the new version is deployed alongside the old version, and traffic is switched over once the new version is verified to be stable.

-- **Traffic Management:**
-  - Integrates with ingress controllers and service meshes to manage traffic during updates, ensuring that traffic is routed appropriately and minimizing the impact on end users.
-  - Uses advanced traffic shaping techniques to gradually shift traffic to the new version during an update, leveraging the capabilities of tools like Nginx Ingress Controller.

 - **Monitoring and Metrics:**
   - Integrates with metric providers like Prometheus, to monitor the health and performance of the application during deployments.
   - Utilizes custom metrics and KPIs to drive automated promotion or rollback decisions, ensuring that the application meets predefined performance and reliability criteria.